Preface to Hilborn's Guide to Old Southampton

 In February 2019 I thought of publishing a book comparing old photos of Southampton with present-day views taken from the same vantage point.
 Somehow that morphed into photos of today's historic buildings, with histories, organized by street address.

 But which buildings?
 I started with walking tour lists compiled by the town's premier historian, John B. Weichel: his House Tours List from 1991, "Walking Tours of Historic Southampton" (55 locations, 1993) and Mariners' Walk (1995).
 I enhanced my list of buildings by comparing with the 45 properties on the Heritage Register and the list of 115 plaqued houses.
 Cutting duplicates gave the final 170.
+I added a few more in the second edition.

 How to write the histories?
 Again, the Guide is based on Weichel's work—the above walking tours and those incomparable sources, his Forgotten Times and Forgotten Lives.
 Also useful was Ruth Cathcart's Houses of Bruce County, Ontario, 1850-1900 (1999) and Memories of Cottage Life by the 2008 Cottage Committee.
 (The closest comparable document to this Guide is Saugeen Shores' brochure "Historic Southampton Walking Tours"—its 56 locations and descriptions are copied from Weichel's 1993 work.)